Skip to content

 If you receive the "Download failed.
 Unauthorized" error after your license has been migrated, try the following:

-- Install manually.
-Even after a successful migration, the first update to version 8.x may need to be done manually (see Step 3 above).
-Auto-updates should work normally for all future updates once version 8.x is installed.
+• Install manually.
+Even after a successful migration, the first update to a current release may need to be done manually (see Step 3 above).
+Auto-updates should work normally for all future updates after that.

 If you are still experiencing issues after following these steps, contact us via the pre-sales page or at friends@themeisle.com with your site URL and a description of the error.